Controlled Foreign Companies: The CFC Charge Gateway Chapter 6 - Trading Finance Profits: Introduction

 It follows that where a financial trading CFC has excess free capital and/or excess free assets but does not have any UK connected capital contributions, then there are no Chapter 6 profits.

 Although no trading finance profits may pass through the CFC gateway at Chapter 6, financial trading CFCs will still need to consider whether the other gateway chapters apply to its finance profits.
 For example, it is possible that an insurance CFC could hold capital and assets in support of an activity separate from its main insurance business.
 Any profits arising from this separate activity will not fall to be considered under Chapter 6 - for example, non-trading finance profits would be considered under Chapter 5 (see INTM203000).
-In cases of uncertainty, please liaise with your International Issues Manager or Foreign Profits Team contact as appropriate.
+In cases of uncertainty, please liaise with your International Issues Manager (IIMs) or Base Protection Policy team contact as appropriate.